slmsuite/phastphase/docs/source/api.rst

 API Reference
 *************

-This page provides an auto-generated summary of the internals of |phasefast|_'s API outside of the :meth:`~phasefast.retrieve()` function.
+This page provides an auto-generated summary of the internals of |phastphase|_'s API outside of the :meth:`~phastphase.retrieve()` function.
 The general user should not need to look at these internals.
-You can find the source on `GitHub <https://github.com/slmsuite/phasefast>`_.
+You can find the source on `GitHub <https://github.com/slmsuite/phastphase>`_.

-.. currentmodule:: phasefast
+.. currentmodule:: phastphase
 .. autosummary::
    :toctree: _autosummary
    :template: custom-method-template.rst